mastodon/documentation/content/en/methods/search.md

 : String.
 Return results immediately newer than this ID.

 limit
 : Integer.
 Maximum number of results to return, per type.
-Defaults to 20.
-Max 40.
+Defaults to 20 results per category.
+Max 40 results per category.

 offset
 : Integer.
 Offset in search results, used for pagination.
 Defaults to 0.